 • Demonstrate competence in research/practice/ evaluation relevant to the student's field;

 • Gain exposure to an organization's environment, culture and purposes;

 The Fieldwork requirement supports the development of skills in basic public health concepts and assists in the demonstration of the application of these concepts through practice experience that is relevant to the students’ areas of concentration and reflects understanding of the academic principles studied in class.

 Fieldwork is a 400-hour minimum placement that can be completed in one or two semesters, or be extended over one calendar year.
-Fieldwork students are supported and supervised at all stages by the Fieldwork Faculty Advisor, Site Preceptor and the Fieldwork Coordinator.
-There are clearly stated degree guidelines as well as department-specific guidelines that detail roles, responsibilities and expectations for students, faculty, Site Preceptors and the Fieldwork Coordinator.
+Fieldwork students are supported and supervised at all stages by the Fieldwork Faculty Advisor, Site Preceptor and a Graduate Practicum Director.
+There are clearly stated degree guidelines as well as department-specific guidelines that detail roles, responsibilities and expectations for students, faculty, Site Preceptors and Graduate Practicum Directors.